rajatrakesh/DataAILab/section15-mcp-external-tool-access.md

 # Section 15: MCP External Tool Access in ServiceNow MCP Client

+## What is AI Agent Fabric?

+AI Agent Fabric is ServiceNow’s communication framework that connects AI agents and tools across any platform to deliver seamless, end-to-end automation.
+It enables agents to collaborate using shared protocols like Agent-to-Agent (A2A) and Model Context Protocol (MCP), breaking down silos and eliminating duplication.
+What sets ServiceNow apart is its ability to unify multi-agent and multi-tool ecosystems with built-in governance, memory, and workflow execution, on a single enterprise-grade platform.

 ## What is MCP?

 **MCP - Model Context Protocol**
 - A standard that enables AI agents to securely interact with enterprise systems where data resides, such as content repositories, business applications, development environments and databases.
 - This allows enterprise businesses to reduce the integration challenges of manual workflows, thereby delivering outcomes from models more quickly.
 Since then, MCP servers have become foundational for agentic applications, providing a consistent and secure mechanism for invoking tools and retrieving data.

+**What is the difference between MCP Server & MCP Client?**

+An MCP Server is the provider that hosts and exposes tools, information, or capabilities for AI agents to access.
+It responds to structured requests from clients and delivers actionable outputs like incident summaries or HR case data.
+An MCP Client is the consumer that connects to one or more MCP Servers to request information or trigger actions via exposed tools.
+In ServiceNow, the MCP Client app allows AI agents to connect to external MCP Servers, while the MCP Server lets external agents leverage Now Assist skills.
+This distinction helps sellers explain how ServiceNow supports both inbound and outbound AI orchestration, enabling customers to integrate with external systems or expose their own capabilities, all within a governed, scalable framework.

 **Why MCP ?**

 - Open Standard introduced by Anthropic
 - Enables AI Agents to access external tools, data and context
 - Acts as universal connector for AI systems
 - Standardizes communication between AI models and Enterprise systems
 - Essential for scalable and interoperable AI Integrations

+**How is MCP different from Zero Copy or APIs offered within the Workflow Data Fabric SKU?**

+At first glance, MCP may resemble an API layer, but the difference lies in how context is handled, what standards are used, and the purpose of the requests.
+MCP is a standardized protocol that allows AI agents to discover and interact with external tools and data sources in real time, in a format optimized for large language models.

+It enables agents to understand and act autonomously without custom code or system-specific logic.

+In contrast, API connectors within Workflow Data Fabric are built to integrate systems and unify data into a single model that powers ServiceNow workflows, giving enterprise-wide data context to
+ServiceNow AI Agents and skills.
+These connectors, such as Zero Copy or external content connectors, focus on data access and normalization, allowing users to view and act on data without duplication.

 ## ServiceNow as MCP Client